iotaledger/chronicle.rs/chronicle-broker/README.md

     <a href="https://github.com/iotaledger/chronicle.rs/blob/master/LICENSE" style="text-decoration:none;"><img src="https://img.shields.io/badge/License-Apache%202.0-green.svg" alt="Apache 2.0 license"></a>
     <a href="https://dependabot.com" style="text-decoration:none;"><img src="https://api.dependabot.com/badges/status?host=github&repo=iotaledger/chronicle.rs" alt=""></a>
 </p>

 <p align="center">
   <a href="#about">About</a> ◈
   <a href="#supporting-the-project">Supporting the project</a> ◈
   <a href="#joining-the-discussion">Joining the discussion</a>
 </p>

 ---

 ## About

-This crate allows you to subscribe to the `trytes` and `sn_trytes` events on one or more IOTA nodes to receive new and/or recently confirmed transactions.
+This crate allows you to subscribe to the `trytes` and `conf_trytes` events on one or more IOTA nodes to receive new and/or recently confirmed transactions.

 For an example of how to use this crate, see the [`broker` example](https://github.com/iotaledger/chronicle.rs/blob/982bf8d8206d5d7e36589d37407fb8884485e51c/examples/broker/main.rs#L36).